 Finding random, yet relevant, holidays for your business can help boost your marketing efforts.
 You can gain a lot of traction online by appealing to audiences that are interested in these niche holidays.

 One good example of obscure holiday marketing success comes from Budweiser on National Drink Beer Day.
-Alist describes that Budweiser produced a cheap and straightforward marketing campaign.
+Budweiser produced a cheap and straightforward marketing campaign.
 They commissioned a 2000 person measuring how popular beer is as a social drink.
 They did this according to state and played on regional rivalries as well as Budweiser’s “Made in America” appeal.
 Their campaign was extremely successful.
 By leveraging a random holiday, National Beer Drinking Day, they received Super Bowl ad sized media exposure for a really low cost.
 This is the type of success your company can achieve as well if you leverage the right holidays in the right way.